 Baseline parameters

-φ^D $-\kappa$ κ^D β D 1
+φ^D κ D β_0^D β D1

-0.00 0.70 -0.03 0.47 1.00 0.00
+0.00 0.72 -0.02 0.47 1.00 0.00

-0.00 0.14 0.95 0.85 0.00 1.00
+0.00 0.18 0.96 0.69 0.00 1.00

-Worst-case parameters
+Worst Worst-case parameters

-cube pe amout 15
+$\widetilde{\phi}^D$ $\widetilde{\kappa}$ D \widetilde{eta}0^D \widetilde{eta} D1

-$\widetilde{\phi}^D$ $\widetilde{\kappa}$ \widetilde{eta}0^D \widetilde{eta} D 1
+-0.02 0.73 -0.02 0.42 1.03 0.02

-$\frac{\widetilde{\phi}^D}{-0.03}$ - $\frac{\widetilde{\beta}0^D}{0.37}$ $\frac{\widetilde{\beta}}{1.03}$ $\frac{D_1}{0.03}$
+0.03 0.19 1.00 0.77 0.03 1.09

-Table 3: Parameter values of the state-space model under the Baseline and the worst-case distribution
+Table 3: Parameter values of the state-space model under the baseline and the worst-case distribution

-The household copes with model uncertainty by choosing a worst-case model that is interpretable as her subjective belief.
+As I discussed in Section 2.3, the inferred worst-case model is interpretable as the robust investor's subjective belief.
 Because of the chosen functional forms, this belief can be represented with a model from the same parametric family as the baseline.
 The resulting worst-case parameters are reported in Table 3.
 Clearly, the constant terms $\tilde{\phi}$ and $\tilde{\beta}0$ change pessimistically relative to the baseline.
-This kind of pessimistic adjustment of unconditional expectations is typical in standard robust control models with unstructured uncertainty or in recursive utility models with unitary elasticity of substitution (see section 3.3.1) and it remains present with the state dependent ξ as well.
-On the other hand, a novel feature is that the worst-case model also alters the correlation structure of the baseline.
-In particular, the state variables, especially the conditional inflation expectation, become more persistent and more strongly correlated with each other.
+This kind of pessimistic adjustment of unconditional expectations is typical in standard robust control models with scalar twisting functions or in recursive utility models with unitary elasticity of substitution and it remains present with the state dependent ξ as well.
+On the other hand, a novel feature is that the worst-case model also alters the correlation structure of the baseline: the state variables, especially the conditional inflation expectation, become more persistent and more strongly correlated with each other.

-Displaying autocorrelation functions that emerge from the estimated worst-case model (red lines), Figure 5 illustrates how the robust household perceives the dynamics of fundamentals, i.e., the belief that supports the observed yield curve dynamics.
+Displaying autocorrelation functions that emerge from the worst-case model (red lines), Figure 5 illustrates how the robust investor perceives the dynamics of fundamentals, i.e., the belief that supports the observed yield curve dynamics.
 Evidently, inflation is much more persistent and the negative correlation between inflation and consumption growth is more pronounced than what the baseline model suggests.
-In other words, the household's subjective belief overweights the long-run risk component of inflation and, indirectly, of consumption.
-Similar conclusion can be drawn from Figure 6, plotting impulse responses, i.e., changes in conditional forecasts (entries of X) following a one percent shock ε{t+1} .
-Given the lower-triangular nature of α , the two entries of ε{t+1} can be viewed as unanticipated changes in consumption growth and inflation, respectively.
-As before, the black lines represent the 'objective' forecasts (baseline model), while the red lines show forecasts under the worstcase model.
-Evidently, worst-case beliefs predict a much more pronounced and more persistent increase in inflation after a consumption growth surprise (bottom left panel).
+The household's subjective belief overweights the long-run risk component of inflation and, indirectly, of consumption.
+Figure 6-plotting impulse responses, i.e., changes in conditional forecasts following a one percent shock ε{t+1} -paints a similar picture.
+Because α is lower-triangular, the two entries of ε{t+1} can be viewed as unanticipated changes in consumption growth and inflation, respectively.
+Evidently, worst-case beliefs predict a much more pronounced and more persistent increase in inflation after a consumption growth surprise than the 'objective' forecasting model (bottom left panel).
 Similarly, while a one-percent inflation surprise lowers growth forecasts under both models, the effect is rather short-lived under the baseline model.
 In contrast, under the worst-case beliefs, this effect is permanently negative suggesting that inflation is a much worse news under the worst-case model than under the baseline.